 If this extra heat is a big problem for you, you may want to make energy consumption one of the things you look at before diving in and buying a TV.

-Not only does consumption scale with size, it also almost perfectly scales with brightness.
+Not only does consumption scale with size, but it also almost perfectly scales with brightness.
 As you can see above, raising your brightness from minimum progressively leads to higher consumption and inevitably higher costs.
 Reducing the brightness to the 50% setting instead of max on the LG C7 doesn't exactly halve the energy use, but that's mostly because other electronics of the TV also consume some energy.
 It does get close though, from 195W of consumption at max brightness to 123W at 50%, it's safe to assume the other 20 some odd watts are used by the rest of the components.

 Even if the difference is relatively marginal cost-wise, it is quite obvious that the Samsung MU8000, even if it's about as bright as the LG C7, consumes significantly less power.
 At 300 nits, the difference between the two TVs is about 50%, meaning the LED TV can output the same amount of light with half the power requirements.